|Nutrition Facts (per serving)|

 Cook the long-grain white rice according to package instructions.
 Set aside and keep warm.

-In a large skillet, heat butter over medium heat until the butter stops foaming, about 45 seconds.
+In a large skillet, heat butter over medium heat until it stops foaming, about 45 seconds.

-Add the garlic and saute for 15 to 20 seconds.
-Add the shrimp saute over medium heat, turning frequently until the shrimp just turns pink, or about 5 minutes.
+Add the garlic and sauté for 15 to 20 seconds.
+Add the shrimp and sauté over medium heat, turning frequently until the shrimp just turns pink, or about 5 minutes.

 Add the lemon juice, as well as the salt and pepper to taste.
 Stir well.

 Spoon the rice into a serving dish.
 Top with the lemon-garlic shrimp, sprinkle on the freshly chopped parsley, and serve immediately.

-- For extra flavor in the rice, cook it in low-sodium chicken stock instead of regular water.
-Stir in a 1/2 cup of grated Parmesan cheese while hot.
+- For extra flavor in the rice, cook it in low-sodium chicken stock instead of water.

-- If you like a little bit of spice, add 1 teaspoon of crushed red pepper flakes or 1/2 teaspoon of red cayenne pepper at the same time that you add the lemon juice and salt.
+- For some heat, add 1 teaspoon of crushed red pepper flakes or 1/2 teaspoon of red cayenne pepper when you add the lemon juice and salt.

 With wine or vermouth: Remove the cooked shrimp with a slotted spoon.
 Add the lemon juice and salt along with about 3 to 4 tablespoons of dry vermouth or white wine to the skillet and boil for about 20 to 30 seconds to reduce.
 Add the parsley and serve with the shrimp.

-- Baked lemon shrimp: Preheat the oven to 450 degrees F. Melt the butter in the microwave.
+Baked lemon shrimp: Heat the oven to 450 F. Melt the butter in the microwave.
 Combine the melted butter with the rest of the ingredients in an oven-safe baking dish.
 Bake for 5 minutes, turn the shrimp, and bake for 5 to 10 more minutes until the shrimp are cooked through.